futurice/field-ops-guide/field-ops-guide.md

 **Who is _everyone_?**

-You are not alone.
-Usually there is someone who is paying for the project, internal or external, and typically referred to as the Client.
-There's someone who is delivering the project and there might be third parties.
-In this guide everyone means everyone involved.
-Use common sense, but usually everyone means a larger group of people than you might think.
+You will see the word "everyone" mentioned often.
+Usually there is someone who is paying for the project, internal or external, referred to as the Client.
+There's someone, preferably a Team, who is delivering the project, and there might be third parties.
+In this guide _everyone_ means everyone involved.
+A successful project delivery is victory for everyone.

 The checklist items are divided by project phase:
 - [Sales & Negotiation](#sales-negotiation)